Clotrimazole: Side effects

 Side effects of the oral formulation include itching, nausea, and vomiting.
 Less than 10% of patients using the oral formulation may have abnormal liver function tests.
-Side effects include rash, hives, blisters, burning, itching, peeling, redness, swelling, pain or other signs of skin irritation.
-For this reason, liver function tests should be monitored periodically when taking the oral clotrimazole (troche).
+Side effects include rash, hives, blisters, burning, itching, peeling, redness, swelling, pain, or other signs of skin irritation.
+For this reason, liver function tests should be monitored periodically when taking oral clotrimazole (troche).
 When used to treat vulvovaginal candidiasis (yeast infection), less than 10% of patients have vulvar or vaginal burning sensation.
-Less than 1% of patients have the following side effects: burning or itching of penis of sexual partner; polyuria; vulvar itching, soreness, edema, or discharge.
+Less than 1% of patients have the following side effects: burning or itching of the penis of a sexual partner; polyuria; vulvar itching, soreness, edema, or discharge.

 Clotrimazole creams and suppositories contain oil which may weaken latex condoms and diaphragms.

-For topical formulations, should be used externally and should be discontinued if irritation or sensitivity develops at the site of administration.

 Interactions

 There are no known significant drug interactions with topical clotrimazole.
-However, with oral (troche) clotrimazole, there are multiple interactions as the medication is a CYP450 enzyme inhibitor, primarily CYP3A4.
-Thus, any medication that is metabolized by the CYP3A4 enzyme will potentially have elevated levels when oral clotrimazole is used.
-The prescribing physician should be aware of any medication the patient is taking prior to starting oral clotrimazole.
-Certain medications should not be taken with oral clotrimazole.

 Pharmacology

 Pharmacodynamics

-Clotrimazole is an imidazole derivative which works by inhibiting the growth of individual Candida or fungal cells by altering the permeability of the fungal cell wall.
-It binds to phospholipids in the cell membrane and inhibits the biosynthesis of ergosterol and other sterols required for cell membrane production.
+Clotrimazole is an imidazole derivative that works by inhibiting the growth of individual Candida or fungal cells by altering the permeability of the fungal cell wall.
+The drug impairs the biosynthesis of ergosterol, a critical component of the fungal cell membrane, by inhibiting the P450 enzyme lanosterol 14-alpha demethylase.
 Clotrimazole may slow fungal growth or result in fungal cell death.

-Sales volume
+Society and culture

+Economics

-Clotrimazole is available as a generic medication, and in 2016 Canesten brand Clotrimazole was one of the biggest-selling branded over-the-counter medications sold in Great Britain, with sales of £39.2 million.
+Clotrimazole is available as a generic medication, and in 2016, Canesten brand clotrimazole was one of the biggest-selling branded over-the-counter medications sold in Great Britain, with sales of £39.2 million.